mix-mirror/bind9/bin/nsupdate/nsupdate.rst

    This option makes :program:`nsupdate` use the provided hostname during remote server TLS certificate verification.
 Otherwise, the DNS server name is used.
 This option implies :option:`-S`.
+Name of the server is the default, unless only IP address is specified.

 .. option:: -i